irmen/Pyro5/Readme.rst

 It is based on the proven concepts of Pyro4 and a lot should be familiar, but there are some major differences:

-- a proxy doesn't have a thread lock anymore but can't be shared anymore across different threads.
-  A thread is the "owner" of a proxy.
-Another thread can use _pyroClaimOwnership to take over.

 This library is still largely untested and in development.